 When it comes to hardness of the material, quartz is just second after diamond.
 The resin used to bind the quartz pieces together is then put under appropriate pressure and heat along with the pieces.
 The whole process of making a quartz countertop is made non-porous by the resin binder.
 It succeeds in doing it by entering into the cracks present between the quartz crystals.
 The result of which is a very durable and hard non-porous countertop.

-Here are a few advantages that quartz countertops have to offer:
+Here are a few advantages of quartz kitchen countertops.

-- Non-porous: Because quartz countertops are non-porous in nature, you don’t need to worry about germs or bacteria settling up on your countertop.
+- Non-porous: Because Quartz kitchen countertops are non-porous in nature, you don’t need to worry about germs or bacteria settling up on your countertop.
 In fact, a quartz countertop is much less likely to get stained when compared to other natural stones.
-Many quartz countertops brands now offer countertops that are NSF-certified, which means that they’re completely safe and won’t harbor harmful germs and bacteria.
+Many Quartz kitchen countertops brands now offer countertops that are NSF-certified, which means that they’re completely safe and won’t harbor harmful germs and bacteria.

 - Low maintenance: Quartz kitchen countertops need not be sealed like other countertops because of their non-porous nature.
 It means that you won’t have to clear out your counter every two or three years just to seal them.